stakater-lab/stakater-nordmart-search/README.md

 This project implements search functionality for the products.
 It consumes data about products from Kafka topic and stores it into Elasticsearch.
 Afterwards it can be searched using REST API.

+## User scenarios

+**Product operations**

+Service has Kafka consumer for Create, Update and Delete operations with products:
+* Create - service consumes product create message from products topic of Kafka and stores products into Elasticsearch.
+ Product can be searched via Nordmart Web after that.
+* Update - service consumes product update message from products topic of Kafka and updates product in Elasticsearch.
+Updated product can be searched via Nordmart Web after that.
+* Delete - service consumes delete command from products topic of Kafka and deletes product from Elasticsearch.
+Product no longer available for search via Nordmart Web after that.

+**Search operations**

+User can search for product using Nordmart Web.
+In this case GET request is performed to "/api/v1/product-search" URL with criteria parameter(string with product name or description that user searches for).
+Service passes criteria in query to Elasticsearch and returns found products as response.
+In this way all the products in the system can be searched.

 ## Dependencies

 It requires following things to be installed: